-Dataset (data set): In a database, a set of data relating to a specific type of information is also considered as a data set.
-Tupe: Observational data, experimental data, statistical data, survey results, etc.
+Dataset (data set): In a database, a data set is a set of data relating to a specific type of information.

+Types: raw data versus analysed data, observational data, experimental data, statistical data, survey results, etc.

-Format: Choosing the appropriate file format is crucial for the accessibility and potential reusability of your data.
+Format: Choosing the appropriate file format is crucial to access and potentially reuse your data.